Follow these rules to legally transport and possess big game in Vermont that was legally taken in another state or country.

 Importing or possessing legally taken deer or elk, or parts of deer or elk, from states and Canadian provinces that have had Chronic Wasting Disease, or from captive hunt or farm facilities is illegal except for:

-- Meat that is cut up, packaged and labeled with hunting license information and not mixed with other deer or elk during processing
+- All meat that is boneless and cut up, packaged and labeled with hunting license information and not mixed with other deer or elk during processing

 The purpose of this regulation is to protect Vermont's deer population from diseases that could be harmful, including Chronic Wasting Disease.